scktech/campusjams.github.io/index.md

 Below is the commit history for Milestone 3.
 Each team member was responsible for assisting with the clean up of pages and finalizing the project.

 ![](images/m3_commits.png)

+# Initial User Study

+We surveyed five ICS students to test our app.
+We monitored the students and guided them through the site, and allowed them to provide feedback and ask questions about the functionality of our app.

+## Feedback
+* Steganography feature seems useful, but only if vital information needs to be shared.
+* Encrypting and decrypting a message is satisfying and impressive to see.
+* App is straight-forward and accomplishes the task of hiding a message in a photo.
+* Encryption/decryption key would be impressive to implement.
+* Filtering directory to find specific users would be nice.
+* In-house messaging would be nice to have.